Here's how glasses can improve your wellbeing

 Everyone know that glasses enable us to finally see clearly again.
 Together with the right spectacle lenses, glasses correct our visual impairments.
 But did you know that glasses can do even more to improve a person's wellbeing?
 Here are our ten most important wellness facts – at a glance:

 Some people suffer from headaches for years and don't know why.
 Quite often the cause of these headaches can be traced back to defective or uncorrected vision and to the subsequent eyestrain.
 That's why you should have your vision checked at your optician.
-Sometimes a pair of glasses can really do wonders.

 A long day at work in front of the computer screen can lead to back, neck or shoulder pain.
 The cause: often you're not looking at your screen optimally while trying to see it clearly.
 This strains your eyes, but a special visual aid for working at the computer can help your eyes relax.
 You'll be amazed at how many options there are for improving your wellbeing at work – just ask your optician.